a541k/Python/Web crawler/readme.md

-# this web crawlers collects and saves labeled news article from corresponding bangla news portal
+# this web crawlers collect and save labeled news article from corresponding bangla news portal